KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

 String.prototype.newTrim = function () {}
 ```

+# Prototype chain

+JavaScript is an object-oriented programming language.
+In JavaScript, every object has a prototype object that acts as a template object that it inherits methods and properties from.
+An object's prototype object may also have a prototype object from which it inherits methods and properties, creating a chain of prototypes.
+This chain of prototypes is called the prototype chain.
+The prototype chain allows objects to inherit properties and methods from their ancestors, which can be useful for code reuse and efficiency.
+By using the prototype chain, you can avoid duplication of code and create more efficient and maintainable code.

 # Constructor vs Object Literal

 An object literal is typically used to create a single object whereas a constructor is useful for creating multiple objects.

 # What is Constructor Function | JavaScript Constructor Function

 Constructor function is a special function that used to create and initialize an objects with specific bluprints or templates.
 Each object created using a constructor is unique as we create it with the new keyword.
 Properties and methods can be added to a constructor using a prototype.